reubenharry/physics/docs/physics/condensedmatter.md

 reference is MacLane [1971], which was written long before the idea of topological quantum field theory was around.
 A beautiful masters thesis by Bartlett [2005] discusses TQFTs from the category perspective"

+"As with the toric code, the vertex and plaquette operators provide just enough constraints so that the ground state on a spherical surface is unique and the ground state on a higher-genus manifold will have a degeneracy that depends on the topology of the system, but does not depend on the number of lattice points we use in our lattice.
+That is, the ground-state space is described by a TQFT."
+The TQFT that results is known as the quantum double or Drinfel’d double of the group G.

+"To emphasize: A quasiparticle type is described by a conjugacy class C, and an irreducible representation R of the centralizer of a representative element r C of the conjugacy class.

+It is conventional to call the conjugacy class the magnetic charge and the representation R the electric charge (despite the fact that we are here thinking of the conjugacy class as being a vertex defect!).
+The origin of these names are discussed in Section 31.7 when we discuss the relationship to gauge theory."

+reminder: in a discrete context, a gauge transformation is to put a group element u)i on each vertex i, so that the elements on the paths  go from g to ugu^-1. this is the same as gauging a tn!!

+"
+The
+branching rules (Gauss’ law) require that if three strings E1, E2, E3 meet at a point, then the product of the representations E1 ⊗ E2 ⊗ E3 must contain the trivial representation.
+(For example, in the case of SU(2), the strings are labeled by half-integers E = 1/2, 1, 3/2, ..., and the branching rules are given by the triangle inequality: {E1, E2, E3} are allowed to meet at a point if and only if E1 ≤ E2 + E3, E2 ≤ E3 + E1, E3 ≤ E1 + E2 and
+E1 + E2 + E3 is an integer (Fig. 3c)) [37].
+These stringnets provide a general dual formulation of gauge theory
+"

+"
+It is highly non-trivial to find solutions of (8).
+However, it turns out each group G provides a solution.
+The solution is obtained by (a) letting the string-type index i run over the irreducible representations of the group, (b) letting the numbers di be the dimensions of the representations and (c) letting the 6 index object F ijm kln be the 6j symbol of the group.
+The low energy effective theory of the corresponding string-net condensed state turns out to be a deconfined gauge theory with gauge group G.
+"